gitenter/gitenter/doc/architecture/SyAD.md

     - Setup the logistics of a review activity.
     - Organize the approval process of a review meeting.

+*(TODO: Add decisions about reviewing versioning convention.)*

 ## Decomposition description

 ### Module decomposition

 So from a direct interacting with the requirement, the software shall include the following components:

-- [SyAD-0019]{SyAD-0006,SyRS-0031} Text editor plugin for:
+- [SyAD-0019]{SyAD-0006,SyRS-0031} Text editor plugin, for:
     - Generate unique tag.
     - Provide template.
+- [SyAD-0050]{SyRS-0010} Client-side document traceability navigator.
+    - So users can navigate between traceable items while editing files on-the-fly.
+    - It can be either part of the editor plugin, or an independent application.
+But since relation is hard to be build on-the-fly with a non-immediately algorithm, a local cache/database need to be involved.
 - [SyAD-0022]{SyAD-0010} Client-side traceability validator.
 - [SyAD-0018]{SyAD-0010} Server-side traceability analyzer.
 - [SyAD-0020]{SyAD-0026} `git` revision control system.
 - [SyAD-0021]{SyAD-0027} Database.
-- [SyAD-0017]{SyRS-0010,SyRS-0046} Web service(s) for:
+- [SyAD-0017]{SyRS-0046} Web service(s), for:
     - Document visualization.
     - Reviewing.
     - User management.

+Notice that several modules may share the following libraries:

+- [SyAD-0051]{SyAD-0007,SyAD-0050,SyAD-0022,SyAD-0018,SyAD-0017} Modified `markdone` parser.
+- [SyAD-0052]{SyAD-0050,SyAD-0022,SyAD-0018} Traceability analysis algorithm.

-We'll not provide a local application for document visualization at this moment, with the following concerns:
+Local application is limited for document traceability, with the following concerns:

 + Several markdown preview tools can be used for a simple visualization of markdown files.
-And you can always download a pdf version of the document for local references.
 + Several git GUI clients (`gitg`, `gitkraken`) can be used for checking historical versions.
 And they are generally not useful unless you are the editor of the document.
 + The crucial part that the existing tools cannot provide, is the traceability items with links to upstream/downstream items.
 However, since a traceability analysis is needed before displaying, we need a local database (maybe a SQLite) to hold the result.
 That will involve further complication (and potential combination of part of the functions of the traceability validator), we will not implement it right now.